 The Sol Duc Valley is located in the northwest region of the park.
 Just 40 minutes west of Port Angeles, the Sol Duc is accessed by turning off Highway 101 onto the Sol Duc Road (directions).
+Always check the road conditions or call the recorded Road & Weather line for updates at 360-565-3131.

 The Sol Duc Valley has a number of longer hiking trails which explore both the valleys and the mountains.
 The High Divide Loop that passes through Seven Lakes Basin is a popular 2-3 day hike.
 The views of Mount Olympus are astounding on a clear day.